-As long as the DAI adaptor is connected to the instrument, two programs (DAI + microphone and DAI only) will automatically be added after the standard programs, which have been programmed into the hearing instrument by the Hearing Care Professional.
+As long as the DAI adaptor is connected to the instrument two programs (DAI + microphone and DAI only) will automatically be added after the standard programs, which have been programmed into the hearing instrument by the Hearing Care Professional.

-When the DAI cord is connected to equipment plugged into standard wall outlets, this equipment must comply with IEC-60065, IEC-60601 or equivalent safety standards.
+When the DAI is connected to mains-operated equipment, this equipment must comply with IEC-60065, IEC-60601 or equivalent safety standards.

-Audible and visual indicators
+Audible and visual indicator summary table